Botswana: Offshore Legal and Tax Regimes

 The International Insurance Regulations were in enacted in March 2007 following the promulgation of the International Insurance Act 2005.
 The Act allows for the conduct of international insurance and related services through a regulatory authority with specific responsibilities and powers.
 The regulations now cater for the establishment of reinsurance and captive insurance companies.

-The Non-Bank Financial Institutions Regulatory Authority Bill was enacted in 2006.
-The new Authority will regulate all non-bank financial institutions once it is fully operational, including insurance companies, brokers and agents, pension funds, pension fund administrators, asset managers, collective investment undertakings, organized exchanges, security dealers, investment advisors, and specialized financiers.
-Banks that operate in the IFSC will continue to be regulated by the Bank of Botswana.
+The Non-Bank Financial Institutions Regulatory Authority Act went into force in 2006.
+The new Authority regulates all non-bank financial institutions, including insurance companies, brokers and agents, pension funds, pension fund administrators, asset managers, collective investment undertakings, organized exchanges, security dealers, investment advisors, and specialized financiers.
+Banks that operate in the IFSC are regulated by the Bank of Botswana.
 The new regulatory body was created to plug gaps in the old supervisory framework.

 Investec Frontier Property Investment Company (IFPICO) represents a significant milestone in the development of the investment funds sector.
 The fund will raise US$500 million to be invested in property across Africa.